Call For Presenters

 Proposals are particularly requested for the following topics:

-• Planning law – Two sessions will be selected, at least an hour in length with AICP-creditworthy content and presenters.
+• Planning Law – Two sessions will be selected, at least an hour in length with AICP-creditworthy content and presenters.
 Suggestions for content include guidance or updates on case law or legislation.

-• Planning ethics – Two sessions will be selected, at least an hour in length with AICP-creditworthy content and presenters.
+• Planning Ethics – Two sessions will be selected, at least an hour in length with AICP-creditworthy content and presenters.
 Suggestions for content include discussions on how to adhere to the Code of Ethics, whether in whole or focused on a specific aspect, including aspirational principles.

-• Planning equity – Two sessions will be selected, at least an hour in length with AICP-creditworthy content and presenters.
+• Planning Equity – Two sessions will be selected, at least an hour in length with AICP-creditworthy content and presenters.
 Suggestions for content include topics related to equity, diversity and inclusion that provide the opportunity for planners to expand their equity toolkit, leading to more equitable outcomes in communities.

 Other topic examples include, but are not limited to: